urschrei/polylabel_cmd/README.md

 This gives you the `polylabel` command.

 ## Use
-Polylabel takes one mandatory argument: a path to a valid GeoJSON file, containing a `FeatureCollection` of valid polygons.
+Polylabel takes one mandatory argument: a path to a valid GeoJSON file, containing a `FeatureCollection` of valid Polygons or MultiPolygons.
 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `1.0`.
 Smaller tolerances take longer to calculate.
+MultiPolygon input will be flattened.

 ## Speed
 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).